pmirski/AWESOMEOsoftware/FullCode/Readme.txt

-General:
-1) PROBLEM: SWITCHES THAT ARE GLUED ON: WILL FALL OFF (TROL, CB)
-2) PROBLEM: no extra wheels, ready to go for immeditate replacement, if/when current ones thread out

 // Nota bene:
 //    0.
 All code in one file because remains ready for one-big-case conversion
 //    1.
 RESET AFTER EVERY TEST; otherwise variable values do not reset.
 Many initial values important.